CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     docker rm -f umblazor umbweb umbweb2 umbdata

-Verify that none are running by looking at the Docker Desktop app.
-Once confirming all running containers have been deleted, we can run the Docker Compose file
+Verify that none are running by looking at the Docker Desktop app, or by running the 'docker ps' command.
+Once all running containers have been deleted, we can run the Docker Compose file.

 We first build the relevant images using the following command: